RanjithThurai/PersonalFinanceTracker/README.md

 node server.js
 3. Setup the Frontend
-Navigate to the frontend directory and install dependencies:
+Open a new terminal window, navigate to the frontend directory, and start the React app.

 Bash

-cd ../frontend
+cd frontend
 npm install
-Start the React development server:

-Bash

 npm start
 🌐 Deployment
-The project is pre-configured for modern hosting platforms:
+The project is pre-configured for modern hosting platforms.
+You can find specific configuration files in the root directory:

 Backend: Deploy to Render or Railway using the included render.yaml or Procfile.

 Frontend: Deploy to Vercel or Netlify using vercel.json or netlify.toml.

-Database: Use MongoDB Atlas.
+Database: Use MongoDB Atlas for managed cloud storage.

+🤝 Contributing
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+Fork the Project

+Create your Feature Branch (git checkout -b feature/AmazingFeature)

+Commit your Changes (git commit -m 'Add some AmazingFeature')

+Push to the Branch (git push origin feature/AmazingFeature)

+Open a Pull Request

 👤 Author
 Ranjith Thurai

 GitHub: @RanjithThurai

+📝 Conclusion
+This Personal Finance Assistant is designed to provide users with a seamless way to manage their money.
+From secure logins to advanced OCR receipt scanning, it bridges the gap between manual entry and automated financial tracking.